Lit and Monaco Editor

 }

-These methods are checking the slot for the script tag with the language provided or looking for a property set on `code-editor` and then returning the value.
+These methods are checking the slot for the script tag with the language provided or looking for a property set on code-editor

 Now let's attach the editor to the container reference: